mrts/test-cpp/README.rst

 Visual Studio integration
 .........................

+`CMake`_ will generate Visual Studio project files into ``lib`` that can be added into Visual Studio solutions.

-Visual Studio users can use the solution file from the `win32-asyncconnect project`_ as the basis for integrating ``test-cpp`` to their solutions.
+Visual Studio users can also use the solution file from the `win32-asyncconnect project`_ as the basis for integrating ``test-cpp`` to their solutions.
 It also contains a `test runner`_.

 For a nice change-compile-test experience, set the test runner as startup project so that the colored console application will be run when you press ``F5``.
+Press ``CTRL-F5`` to keep the console open.

 Adding as a git submodule
 -------------------------